jacklule/DataViz-Syllabus/Syllabus.md

 ##Lehigh's Commitment to an Equitable Community

 Lehigh University endorses The Principles of Our Equitable Community (http://www4.lehigh.edu/diversity/principles).
 We expect each member of this class to acknowledge and practice these Principles.
 Respect for each other and for differing viewpoints is a vital component of the learning environment inside and outside the classroom.

+##Lehigh Statement on Accommodations for Students with Disabilities

+If you have a disability for which you are or may be requesting accommodations, please contact both your instructor and the Office of Academic Support Services, University Center C212 (610-758-4152) as early as possible in the semester.
+You must have documentation from the Academic Support Services office before accommodations can be granted.